ConferencingSpeech/ConferencingSpeech2022/Training\Dev datasets/README.md

       pages={4631--4635},
       year={2020}
     }

+## PSTN Corpus
+The PSTN  Corpus contain 79,980 degraded speech clips with a duration of 10 seconds were collected, 49,984 files based on noisy reference files, and 29,996 files based on clean reference files.
+The files were then split into a training and validation set.

 ## Dataset Division
 The training, development test, and evaluation test sets in this challenge are all obtained from the above-mentioned datasets.
 It is worth noticing that